kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)

-Using the pre built `ic_siwe_provider` canister is the easiest way to integrate Ethereum wallet authentication into your [Internet Computer](https://internetcomputer.org) application.
+Using the pre built `ic_siwe_provider` canister is the easiest way to integrate Ethereum wallet authentication into your [Internet Computer](https://internetcomputer.org) (ICP) application.

-The canister is designed as a plug-and-play solution for developers, enabling easy integration into existing IC applications with minimal coding requirements.
-By adding the pre built `ic_siwe_provider` canister to the `dfx.json` of an IC project, developers can quickly enable Ethereum wallet-based authentication for their applications.
+The canister is designed as a plug-and-play solution for developers, enabling easy integration into existing ICP applications with minimal coding requirements.
+By adding the pre built `ic_siwe_provider` canister to the `dfx.json` of an ICP project, developers can quickly enable Ethereum wallet-based authentication for their applications.
 The canister simplifies the authentication flow by managing the creation and verification of SIWE messages and handling user session management.

-`ic_siwe_provider` is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum wallet-based authentication for applications on the Internet Computer (IC) platform.
+`ic_siwe_provider` is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum wallet-based authentication for applications on the Internet Computer (ICP) platform.
 The goal of the project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

 ## Features